-You can still make an effort not involve her in activities which are obviously meant for couples because by doing so will only confuse her more about your true intentions.
+You can still make an effort not to involve her in activities that are obviously meant for couples because doing so will only confuse her more about your true intentions.

 6. Remember why you want to say friends with someone you love: